Preocts/pd-utils/README.md

 - Identify Schedules which are lacking 100% coverage
 - List all layers of Escalation Policies in the instance
 - Identify layers of Escalation Policies which lack 100% coverage
+  - Note: Directly assigning a user target in an escalation policy is technically full coverage however in the spirit of sharing on-call and avoiding burnout this report does not count direct contacts in the coverage measure
+  - A column with `has_direct_contact` being `TRUE` but a `is_fully_covered` as `FALSE` indicats the on-call rotation needs attention

 ```shell
 usage: coverage-gap-report [-h] [--token TOKEN] [--logging-level {DEBUG,INFO,WARNING,ERROR,CRITICAL}] [--look-ahead LOOK_AHEAD]